 Yes, all students who fall below proficiency receive high-dosage tutoring.
-Tutoring should align with reading and/or math goals with individual plans to ensure instructional coherence.
+Tutoring should align with literacy/numeracy goals, with individual plans to ensure instructional coherence.

-Is the high dosage tutoring requirement in addition to extra time already in the schedule, referred to as intervention, WIN (What I Need), Accelerate, or Remediation?
+Is the high-dosage tutoring requirement in addition to extra time already in the schedule, referred to as intervention, WIN (What I Need), Accelerate, or Remediation?

 Time for high-dosage tutoring should not be carved out in addition to any existing blocks for extra time to learn, already designated in the school schedule.
-The requirements of this bill are research-based best practices for implementation of extra time to learn (such as group size), so the parameters outlined should refine the structure and practices of any existing time in the schedule or carve out the extra time to learn in the schedule for those who may not already have a designated block.
+The requirements of this legislation are grounded in research-based best practices for implementing extra time to learn (such as appropriate group size).
+These parameters should be used to refine the structure and practices of any existing intervention or tutoring time in the schedule, or to create a dedicated block of extra time to learn for systems/sites that do not currently have one.